EPCL: Frozen CLIP Transformer is An Efficient Point Cloud Encoder: Method

-\paragraph{Task token.} Our task token module is implemented by a fully-connected layer with several learnable parameters.
+\paragraph{Task token.} Since the CLIP is trained by a large-scale text-image pair dataset, it is lacked of task information.
+To further embed the given point clouds into a shared token space that benefit for the task, we design a task token to learn a global task-related bias.
+Our task token module is implemented by a fully connected layer with learnable parameters.
 Following~\cite{liu2021p}, we initialize the task token as enumerated numbers.

-\paragraph{Frozen backbone CLIP for reuse.} After the input point cloud is converted into a sequence of visual tokens, we feed visual tokens and task tokens into 2D pretrained transformer and directly reuse the parameters of the transformer in the 2D CLIP model to extract deep features for downstream tasks.
+\paragraph{Frozen CLIP transformer.} After the input point cloud is converted into a sequence of visual tokens, we feed visual tokens and task tokens into the CLIP image transformer, which is initialized from the original CLIP weight and kept frozen during training.
+The frozen CLIP transformer serves as the feature extractor for downstream point cloud tasks.